Build a URL Shortener with Nitro on Cloudflare Pages

 })

-This route will display a form where the user can enter a URL to shorten.
-When the form is submitted, it will send a POST request to the /create route.
+This route will present a form enabling users to input a URL to shorten.
+Upon form submission, a POST request is sent to the /create route.

-We use a lazy event handler to create the view only once, when a request hits the server.
-Then, the response is cached in-memory and reused for subsequent requests.
-This is useful to avoid creating the view on every request since it's the same for everyone.
+A lazy event handler is utilized to generate the view only once, when a request reaches the server.
+The response is then cached in-memory and reused for future requests, reducing the computational load.

 ts